raphaelmourad/Mistral-DNA/README.md

 If you want to pretrain the model using the whole human genome, first use the R script:
 - **scriptR/script_generate_dna_sequences.R** to generate the DNA sequences \

-Alternatively, you can skip this step and use the files:
+You will obtain the following file (too large to be stored on github):
 - **data/genome_sequences/hg38/sequences_hg38_200b.csv.gz** (100% of the human genome)

+Alternatively, you can skip this step and use smaller files stored on github:
 - **data/genome_sequences/hg38/sequences_hg38_200b_small.csv.gz** (10% of the human genome)
 - **data/genome_sequences/hg38/sequences_hg38_200b_verysmall.csv.gz** (1% of the human genome)